The WALJOK Foundation

 Our AVP Student Residence in Sorata

-To support students from rural villages to qualify for university enrollment, we were able to join with Magaly’s newly founded Bolivian non-profit AVP-PAV Bolivia to establish the AVP StudentResidence.
-Students chose the official name for the Project: Home for students who are determined to improve with AVP.
-Most of our graduates have been accepted to university and are fulfilling their dream.
-Their studies include architecture, agricultural engineering, education, nursing and more.
-Their employment will lift them, their parents and future generations out of poverty.
+Most of our graduates have been accepted to university and are fulfilling their dreams.
+Their studies include architecture, agricultural engineering, education, nursing, and more.
+Their professional careers may lift them, their parents, and future generations out of poverty.

 Two men playing a game of chess on the table.